Market Segmentation for Small Business

 How to Determine Your Segmentation Groups

 When you create a detailed description of your ideal customer, you are likely to find that you need more than one persona to really identify the segments you are targeting.
 The following questions can give you a starting point for defining your customer segments and learning how to reach them.

 - Who are your highest and lowest value customers in terms of revenue and profitability?

 - What commonalities do you see in the consumers you are targeting?

-- Do they make their selection of the product/service that you are offering online or in-person?
+- Do they make their purchases online or in stores?

 - Do they require a consultation before purchase or is the purchase strictly transactional?

 - Are customers more likely to be satisfied with a purchase or want to exchange/return products?

 The more you understand both your current and prospective customers, the better you can segment.
 Similarities can be broad factors like customers' age or income; they can also be as granular as where customers shop, where they research information, and how they found out about your business.